 Popular Skills for Radiologic Technologist

 Radiologic Technologists report using a large range of skills on the job.
-Most notably, skills in Interventional Radiology, mammography, Bone Density, and Fluoroscopy are correlated to pay that is above average, with boosts between 10 percent and 17 percent.
-Skills that pay less than market rate include Electronic Medical Records, Emergency/Trauma, and Phlebotomy.
-Those educated in Picture Archival Computer System tend to be well versed in Orthopedics and Surgery.
+Most notably, skills in Interventional Radiology, mammography, Bone Density, and Fluoroscopy are correlated to pay that is above average, with boosts between 8 percent and 16 percent.
+Skills that pay less than market rate include Radiologic Technologist, Electronic Medical Records, and Phlebotomy.
+It is often found that people who know Picture Archival Computer System are also skilled in Orthopedics and Surgery.

 Pay by Experience Level for Radiologic Technologist